Important Warning: Your Private Number Plate May Be About to Expire!

 If you own a personalised registration number that is currently held on a certificate (V750 or V778) rather than assigned to a vehicle, it’s crucial to check its expiry date.

 The DVLA have begun sending reminder letters 5 weeks prior to expiry dates.
-However sone registration owners may not receive their reminders if the DVLA hold a previous address.
+However some registration owners may not receive their reminders if the DVLA hold a previous address.
 Any vehicle registration held on an expired certificate will be permanently revoked, meaning you could lose your private number plate for good and there are no exceptions to be able to renew after the date of expiry.

 What You Need to Know

-How to Renew Your V750 or V778
+How to Renew Certificate (V750 or V778)

 Online Renewal: